Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Are you ready to take the plunge into the world of espresso machines?
 Or you’re looking to upgrade your existing coffee machine?
 You’re bound to come across Gaggia.
 After all, this brand of espresso machines comes from the same place espresso does — Italy.
 But, with 30+ espresso machines, how do you decide which one is best for you?

-I’ve narrowed it down to the seven best Gaggia espresso machines.
+I’ve narrowed it down to the eight best Gaggia espresso machines.
 I’ve used some of these myself, checked other users’ Gaggia espresso machine reviews, and compared their features.
 My top three best Gaggia espresso machine choices are:

 About Gaggia